LucaDP07/TravelBlog/README.md

  - Navigation menu

  The navigation menu is clear and consistent throughout the site to provide the users an easy navigation.
 Links to Home, Add a trip, Register and Sign In/Out are available.
 If the user is not signed in the Sign in and Register links are visible in the navbar.
-If the user is signed in the Sign In and Register links are replaced by a Log Out link and the Add a trip page link is visible.
+If the user is signed in the Sign In and Register links are replaced by a Log Out link and the Add a trip link is visible.
 While the Logo will be always displayed in any screen, the other links that the user can find in the bar, will switch to hamburger on tablets and mobiles.

+ - Footer

+ At the bottom of the page we can find the footer with the links to direct the user to the Facebook, Instagram and Twitter pages.

  ![Alternate text](/assets/images/title.png)